Yan Gomes Preview, Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 8.8 K/9, which ranks 15th in MLB.
+- The Brewers pitching staff is 14th in the league with a collective 8.8 strikeouts per nine innings.

-- The Brewers have the 10th-ranked team ERA among all MLB pitching staffs (4.00).
+- The Brewers have the 10th-ranked team ERA among all league pitching staffs (3.98).

-- Burnes goes for his 10th victory when he gets the start for the Brewers, his 27th of the season.
-He is 9-6 with a 3.65 ERA and 160 strikeouts in 158 2/3 innings pitched.
+- Woodruff makes the start for the Brewers, his seventh of the season.
+He is 3-1 with a 2.65 ERA and 41 strikeouts through 34 2/3 innings pitched.

-- His last appearance was on Wednesday against the Minnesota Twins, when the right-hander went six innings, surrendering six earned runs while allowing eight hits.
+- His most recent appearance was on Saturday against the San Diego Padres, when the right-hander went six innings, surrendering one earned run while allowing three hits.

+- The 30-year-old has amassed an ERA of 2.65, with 10.9 strikeouts per nine innings, in six games this season.
+Opponents have a .176 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.